-John does not tell us of the Last Supper Eucharist and so we are asked to look at the significance of the incident, only in John, of the foot-washing.
-John has earlier in the gospel, however, made clear the reality of the sacrament in a long ‘discourse’ in chapter 6.
-His community would know that the Eucharist had been given at the meal, but writing at a later time, he sees their need for another teaching, one that has meaning for us as well.
+John does not write of the giving of the Eucharist and instead has the symbolic action of the foot-washing.
+John has earlier in the gospel, however, made even more clear than the other three, the reality of the sacrament, in a long explanation in chapter 6.
+His community would know that the Eucharist had been given at the meal, but writing at a later time, he sees their need for another teaching, which has meaning for us as well.

-Jesus afterward tells them that, while they are right to call him ‘Lord and Master’, he has shown something about the kind of Lord he is, and this they are to take as a model for their own leadership.
-Compare his words elsewhere: ‘I came not to be served, but to serve and give my life for all.’
-While the church has seen Jesus’ command to celebrate the Eucharist is to be repeated over and over, this is the only day of the year in which foot-washing is re-enacted.
-‘Wash one another’s feet’ is after a symbolic way of saying ‘do whatever services our fellow humans have need of’.
-While service is something to be especially observed by those in positions of authority and power, it is also something for all in whatever ways our ownlives offer.
+Jesus afterward tells them that, while they are right to call him ‘Lord and Master’, he has shown something about the kind of ‘Lord’ he is that and they are to take this as a model.
+Compare his words in Matthew 20:28: ‘I came not to be served, but to serve and give my life for all.’
+While the church takes Jesus’ command to celebrate the Eucharist is one to be repeated over and over, this is the only day of the year in which foot-washing is re-enacted.
+‘Wash one another’s feet’ is a symbolic way of saying ‘do whatever services fellow humans have need of’.
+While such service is something to be especially observed by those in positions of authority and power, it also is a call for everyone whenever we see someone in need.
 Catherine Doherty says, ‘Christians are people of the towel and the water.’